15+ Typography Trends for 2020

 Want to give your design a quick facelift?
 Using new and interesting typography trends might be the answer.
 Designers are opting for less elaborate typefaces and pairing them with bold color, cutouts, gradients, and even customizations to create lettering that stands out.

 Changing typefaces or recreating an image or header in a trending style can give a design a fresh look without a full-scale overhaul.
 Not sure where to start?
-This list features eight of the biggest typography trends of the year with examples to use as inspiration for how to use them.
+This list features typography trends with examples to use as inspiration for how to use them.

 Download thousands of stunning premium fonts and typefaces with an Envato Elements membership.
 It starts at $16 per month, and gives you unlimited access to a growing library of over 1,400,000 fonts, design templates, themes, photos, and more.